liflab/beepbeep-3-book/markdown/core/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/functions/FunctionUsage.java#L64)

-The first instruction creates a new instance of another `Function` object, this time called `IntegerDivision`.
+The first instruction creates a new instance of another `Function` object, this time called <!--\index{IntegerDivision@\texttt{IntegerDivision}} \texttt{IntegerDivision}-->`IntegerDivision`<!--/i-->.
 From two numbers *x* and *y*, it outputs **two** numbers: the quotient and the remainder of the division of x by y.
 Note that contrary to the previous examples, this function was created by accessing the `instance` static field on class `IntegerDivision`.
 Most `Function` objects outside of utility classes such as `Booleans` or `Numbers` provide a reference to their singleton instance in this way.
 The remaining lines are again a call to `evaluate`: however, this time, the array receiving the output from the function is of size 2.
 The first element of the array is the quotient, the second is the remainder.
 Hence the last line of the program prints this:

     14 divided by 3 equals 4 remainder 2

 ## Applying a function on a stream {#applyfunction}

 A function is a "static" object: a call to `evaluate` receives a single set of arguments, computes a return value, and ends.
 In many cases, it may be desirable to apply a function to each event of a stream.
 In other words, we would like to "turn" a function into a processor that applies this function.
 The processor responsible for this is called [ApplyFunction](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/functions/ApplyFunction.html).
-When instantiated, `ApplyFunction` must be given a `Function` object; it calls this function's `evaluate` on each input event, and returns the result on its output pipe.
+When instantiated, <!--\index{ApplyFunction@\texttt{ApplyFunction}} \texttt{ApplyFunction}-->`ApplyFunction`<!--/i--> must be given a `Function` object; it calls this function's `evaluate` on each input event, and returns the result on its output pipe.

 In the following bit of code, an `ApplyFunction` is created by applying the Boolean negation function to an input trace of Boolean values: